kylefurlong/jinjabrowser/README.md

-# JinjaBrowser
+# 🌊 Mirage

-A lightweight yet powerful Jinja-like templating engine for the browser.
-JinjaBrowser brings the flexibility of server-side Jinja templates to client-side JavaScript, supporting inheritance, macros, filters, and more.
+A powerful, lightweight templating engine for the browser with Jinja-like syntax, smart caching, and async loading support.

 ## Features